You want to be prepared when you bring your new puppy home. These are the items I recommend having right away.

 - Puppy food – My puppies will come home with a few days’ supply of food.
 I feed Purina Pro Plan Puppy Chicken and Rice in either Savor or Focus.
 If you decide to change to a new food, do it gradually.

 - Food and water dishes

 - Crate – I recommend keeping your puppy in a crate at night.
 This will help with house training.
 It’s a good idea to use one that can expand as the puppy grows.
-If a small puppy is in a large crate, he will go potty at the back side of it, so keep the crate just large enough for puppy to turn around and stretch out.
-I recommend going with the 36 inch long crate for our puppies, unless you are getting one of our larger males, which may need the 42 inch size.
+If a small puppy is in a large crate, he will go potty at the back end of it, so keep the crate just large enough for puppy to turn around and stretch out.
+I recommend going with the 42 inch long crate for our females or 48 inch size for males.

 - Dog bed or blanket(s) – Dogs need their own spot.
 I would get a nice full-sized dog bed now.
 The puppy will grow into it before you know it.